Mary is a designer on Zazzle where her products have sold to people all over the world due to their global appeal.

-If you write articles you will be familiar with the phrase long tail keywords.
+If you write articles you will be familiar with the phrase long-tail keywords.
 If you aren't familiar with the term, it merely means a phrase such as “Gray British Shorthair Cat”.
 What you may not know is that you can use these multiple word phrases in your Zazzle keywords.
-Earlier I said you have 40 keywords available for you to use.
-This is true, and it isn't.
-Let me explain a little more about this.

 Where to Find the Best Keywords